 Osaka, an environmentally advanced city that contributes to the achievement of the SDGs

-The Osaka City Government aims to realize a vision of Osaka as an environmentally advanced city that contributes to the achievement of the SDGs by working to realize a decarbonized society, form a recycling-based society, secure a comfortable urban environment, and contribute to the global environment through an approach that relies on the involvement and collaboration of all stakeholders.
+The Osaka City Government aims to realize a vision of Osaka as an environmentally advanced city that contributes to the achievement of the SDGs by working to establish a decarbonized society, form a recycling-based society, secure a comfortable urban environment, and contribute to the global environment through an approach that relies on the involvement and collaboration of all stakeholders.

-Realizing a decarbonized society
+Establishing a decarbonized society

 Global warming countermeasures